Coded Load Balancing in Cache Networks: System Model

 \subsection{Problem Setting}

-We consider a cache network consisting of $n$ caching servers (also called cache-enabled nodes) and edges connecting neighboring servers forming a $\sqrt{n} \times \sqrt{n}$ grid.
-Thus, direct communication is possible only between adjacent nodes, and other communications should be carried out in a multi-hop fashion.
+We consider a cache network consisting of $n$ caching servers (also called cache-enabled servers) and undirected edges connecting neighboring servers forming a graph $G$.
+Direct communication is possible only between adjacent servers, and other communications should be carried out in a multi-hop fashion through the network.

-\begin{remark} Throughout the paper, for the sake of presentation clarity, we may consider a torus with $n$ nodes.
-This helps to avoid boundary effects of the grid and all the asymptotic results hold for the grid as well. \end{remark}

 Suppose that the cache network is responsible for handling a library of $K$ files $\mathcal{W}=\{W_1,\dots,W_K\}$, each of size $F$ bits, whereas the popularity profile follows a known distribution $\mathcal{P}=\{p_1,\dots,p_K\}$.